GUIDE 2025

 Medical Writer Salary in the US

-In addition to work experience, location also has a great impact on the salaries of medical writers.
-Cost of living is the main factor.
-For example, those working in San Francisco, California, earn between $66,021 and $163,711 per year, depending on their experience and qualification.
+In addition to work experience, location also has a significant impact on the salaries of medical writers.
+The cost of living is the main factor.
+For example, those working in San Francisco, California, earn between $66,021 and $163,711 per year, depending on their experience and qualifications.
 The salaries in this area reflect its high living cost.
 Medical writers working in New Orleans receive a base salary ranging from $54,903 to $73,315, and the cost of living in this city is low.

-Another factor that impacts the salaries is demand.
-Salaries increases in the cities where the demand for medical writers outpaces the supply.
+Another factor that impacts salaries is demand.
+Salaries increase in the cities where the demand for medical writers outpaces the supply.
 In the following section, we have shared the annual average salaries for medical writers according to different geographic locations.
-When reviewing the medical writer’s salary offerings in these regions, you must also consider the living cost.
+When reviewing the medical writer’s salary offerings in these regions, you must consider the cost of living.

 US Midwest